-As of June 30, 2022, we had \$95.2 million of cash and cash equivalents, \$47.3 million in short-term investments, and an accumulated deficit of approximately \$318 million.
+As of June 30, 2023, we had \$22.7 million of cash and cash equivalents, \$82.4 million in short-term investments, and an accumulated deficit of approximately \$360.7 million.
 As discussed in Note 6.
-Long-term Debt in the notes to the condensed consolidated financial statements included in this Quarterly Report, we entered into a Loan and Security Agreement with Silicon Valley Bank during the year ended December 31, 2017, which was amended a fourth time in March 2021, under which we have drawn a total of \$25 million.
-During April 2022, we entered into the Amended Loan Agreement that provided for a \$26.5 million term loan facility, the proceeds of which were used to refinance all outstanding obligations under the Loan Agreement.
+Long-term Debt in the notes to the condensed consolidated financial statements included in this Quarterly Report, we entered into a Loan Agreement with Silicon Valley Bank during the year ended December 31, 2017.
+During April 2022, we entered into an Amended Loan Agreement with Silicon Valley Bank (the "Amended Loan Agreement") that provided for a \$26.5 million term loan facility, the proceeds of which were used to refinance all outstanding obligations under the Loan Agreement.